truekenny/MyIRC/README.md

 Version
 ----

+- 1.1.2 – Small fixes,
+    List bans into IRC (/mode #channel +b), hide specific gamers in IRC,
+    mode +o for operator into IRC,
+    autocomplete nicks for /w and /tell.
 - 1.1.1 – Change nick in IRC (/nick),
     change irc user NICK to NICK_ on join NICK in game, change irc user NICK_ to NICK on quit NICK from game;